antarctica/bas-style-kit-docs/site/_core/buttons.md

 {: #{{ 'Variants' | slugify }} }

 {% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap-custom" included="yes" %}

-You **must** pick a variant for each button, otherwise it will look strange.
-I.e. it is not enough to use `.btn .btn-bsk` on its own.
-{: .alert .alert-warning }

 ### Default
 {: #{{ 'Default' | slugify }} }